tsellam/findviews/README.md

 ![Screenshot of findviews](screenshot-findviews.png?raw=true "Screenshot of findviews")

+You can pick a view on the left panel and visualize it in the main panel.

 ### Ranking the views: `findviews_to_predict` and `findviews_to_compare`

 The function `findviews` can generate views, but it cannot tell you which ones